PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

 Create your own media type
 ++++++++++++++++++++++++++

-PHP-FFMpeg provides ``FFMpeg\Format\Audio``, as base interface for creating an Audio format.
+PHP-FFMpeg provides ``FFMpeg\Format\AudioInterface``, as base interface for creating an Audio format.
 To define a target format, all you need to do is implement this Interface.

 This example transcodes the mp3 track to a 128kb mp3 :